manuelbieh/react-book/basics/lists-fragments-and-conditional-rendering.md

 }
 ```

 This **can** improve readability of the `render()` method but also increases the complexity of the component slightly.
-Many people recommend to move parts of the code into their own **function components** instead though \(myself included\).
+Many people recommend to move parts of the code into their own **Function components** instead though \(myself included\).

 {% hint style="info" %}
-As soon as you begin to consider moving parts of your code into custom `render()` methods within your component, you should think about moving these into their own separate **function components**.
+As soon as you begin to consider moving parts of your code into custom `render()` methods within your component, you should think about moving these into their own separate **Function components**.
 {% endhint %}

 ### Custom Components with complex conditions

-Instead of using multiple `render()` methods, we can create new **function components**.
+Instead of using multiple `render()` methods, we can create new **Function components**.
 These will receive **props** from their parent component and then take care of displaying their own data as an independent, self-governing and testable component.

 Careful consideration should be given as to what data actually needs passed down to the new child component\(s\), and how to pass this data, as the component\(s\) should not contain too much logic or state.